All About Website Policies

-These policies tells customers what they need to know about browsing your website.
+These policies tells customers what they need to know about your website.

 You'll want to spell out the rules for using the site, sharing content, when you’ll remove comments, and where users can contact your company.

-You’ll also want to include things you’re not responsible for, like bad links, the site crashing, or spreading a virus.
+You’ll also want to include that you’re not responsible for bad links, the site crashing, or spreading a virus.

 If you run an ecommerce site, make sure to spell out how you handle orders, returns, and shipping.

 This tells users how you'll store their information: whether you'll sell it, collect their cookies, track their location, and how they can opt out of data collection.

 1. Disclaimers about what information you store (via forms or cookies)

 This includes first and last names, emails, addresses, birthdays, phone and credit card numbers, criminal history and other personal characteristics - basically anything that could identify someone.

 It includes what you do with trackable non-personally identifiable data like IP addresses, other location data, passwords, shopping cart info or security answers.